sfdxb7/gitmcp-copier/README.md

 - **Example 1**: For the repository `https://github.com/octocat/Hello-World`, use: `https://gitmcp.io/octocat/Hello-World`
 - **Example 2**: For the GitHub Pages site `langchain-ai.gitmcp.io/langgraph`, use: `https://langchain-ai.gitmcp.io/langgraph`
+- **Example 3**: Use the generic `gitmcp.com/docs` endpoint for your AI to dynamically select a repository
+-
 These URLs enable AI assistants to access and interact with the project's documentation through GitMCP.

 ## FAQ